 - Or any other equivalent (see other UK qualifications, and international qualifications)

 Candidates are expected to have English Literature, or English Language and Literature, to A-level, Advanced Higher, Higher Level in the IB or any other equivalent.
 It is also highly recommended for candidates to have History to A-level, Advanced Higher, Higher Level in the IB or another equivalent.
+We expect you to have taken and passed any practical component in your chosen science subjects.

 All candidates must also take the History Aptitude Test (HAT) as part of their application.
 Please see how to apply for further details.